datacamp-content-public/POL-306-Applied-Research-Methods/chapter4.md

 `@instructions`
 1. Find out what the party is of the 32nd observation (row) in the dataframe.
 DO NOT SAVE IT, JUST PRINT IT OUT.
-2. There is a variable marches in the dataframe.
-Save it as a new variable: march_number.
+2. There is a variable `marches` in the dataframe.
+Save it as a new variable: `march_number`.
 This new variable will be independent on the dataframe.

 `@hint`